kaxxa123/zkyes-smt/merkle/README.md

 `tree_config.json | "sort_hash":` `true` | `false`

 Specify whether the tree should sort sibling hashes when computing parent node hashes.
-In general it is recommanded to keep this setting to `false`, as it causes a loss of information in terms of leaf position.
-However the OpenZeppelin Merkle tree impelmentation requires this sorting operation.
+In general it is recommanded to keep this setting to `false`, as it causes loss of information in terms of leaf position.
+However the OpenZeppelin proof-of-membership verifier requires sorting.

 <BR />